-This guide targets Debian 9 (Stretch), which is the latest Debian, as well as Arch Linux.
+This guide targets Debian 10 (Buster), which is the latest version available, as well as Arch Linux.

 On Debian-like systems, you can install them using:

-sudo apt-get update # Install dependencies sudo apt-get install curl python3-pip python3-venv git unzip libldap2-dev libsasl2-dev # Funkwhale dependencies sudo apt install build-essential ffmpeg libjpeg-dev libmagic-dev libpq-dev postgresql-client python3-dev make
+sudo apt-get update # Install system dependencies sudo apt-get install curl python3-pip python3-venv git unzip libldap2-dev libsasl2-dev gettext-base zlib1g-dev libffi-dev libssl-dev libxml2-dev libxslt1-dev # Funkwhale dependencies sudo apt install build-essential ffmpeg libjpeg-dev libmagic-dev libpq-dev postgresql-client python3-dev make

 On Arch Linux and its derivatives: